AndreasHorst/BP_RTO/README.md

 ## Overview

 The repository includes:
-- **Jupyter Notebooks**: For visualizing and analyzing results, including CT reconstruction, inpainting, and discretization invariance.
+- **Jupyter Notebooks**: For visualizing and analyzing results, including CT reconstruction, inpainting, and deconvolution
-- **Python Scripts**: Supporting modules for implementing algorithms like wavelet-based Besov priors and Bayesian deconvolution.
+- **Python Scripts**: Supporting modules for implementing algorithms like Besov priors and the Randomize-Then-Optimize method.
 - **Data Handling**: Preloaded datasets for running experiments and reproducing plots.

 ## Structure

-- `Visualization_Code/`: Contains Jupyter Notebooks for generating figures and visualizations.
+- `Sampling_Code/` : Contains python files with the implemented code needed for the numerical experiment and Jupyter Notebooks file that that setups the numerical experiments, carries out the sampling, and saves the results for visualization.
-- `Inpainting_Plot_Data/`, `Comparison_Plot_Data/`, etc.: Datasets used in the analysis.
+- `Visualization_Code/`: Contains Jupyter Notebooks for generating figures and visualizations using data saved when running the Jupyter
-- `blurring.py`: A utility module for simulating blurring operations.
+                          Notebooks from Sampling_Code/.

 ## Requirements